psarando/shire-reckoning/Middle-earth-simulation.md

 One might wonder if Tolkien was also misled in a similar way and came to a similar deficit in Appendix D when he described the
 "special addition of 2 days to 2059 (S.A.
 5500), which concluded 5 1/2 millennia since the beginning of the Númenórean system.
 But this still left about 8 hours deficit."
+Instead Möhn suggests
+"whether the odd allusion to 5500 Second Age as corresponding to 2059 TA might hide a clue", and then assumes additional Stewards' Reckoning rules that Tolkien "failed to specify" that would explain this "8 hours deficit".
+I have not reproduced Möhn's calculations, but I think his clue points to another explanation instead.

-Another possibility was that Tolkien's "8 hours deficit" may be a remnant of calculations done for the first publication of Appendix D.
+Perhaps Tolkien's "8 hours deficit" is a remnant of calculations done for the first publication of Appendix D.
 Just before these "[Notes on Tolkien's *Deficit* calculations](#notes-on-tolkiens-deficit-calculations)", I pointed out that in the first publication of Appendix D (as quoted in the *Reader's Companion* and also in Jönsson's article), Tolkien had Mardil add 2 days to III 2060 instead of III 2059.